Black Ice World Tour

-The Black Ice World Tour was a 2008–2010 concert tour by Australian rock band AC/DC, in support of their fifteenth studio album Black Ice, which was released on 20 October 2008.
+The Black Ice World Tour was a concert tour by the Australian rock band AC/DC, in support of their fifteenth studio album Black Ice, which was released on 20 October 2008.
 This tour had 8 legs around the world lasting more than 20 months starting on 26 October 2008 in Wilkes-Barre, Pennsylvania and finishing on 28 June 2010 in Bilbao, Spain.

 Background

 Overview

 The tour was the band's first since the Stiff Upper Lip World Tour in 2000 and 2001.
-It was the last tour with founding member and rhythm guitarist Malcolm Young, who left the band in September 2014 due to ill health and died in November 2017.
-It was also the last with longtime drummer Phil Rudd, who was charged in November 2014 for hiring a hitman to murder someone and possession of drugs.
-They were replaced by Stevie Young and Chris Slade respectively.
-This was also the last full tour to feature longtime vocalist Brian Johnson, who left halfway through the Rock or Bust World Tour due to hearing problems and was replaced by Axl Rose.

 "It never gets boring," declared Johnson.
 "They're just the best rock band – and, just to listen to them every night, it gets me.
 Every time they kick in, you think, 'What the fuck?!'
 You're on again and you're thinking, 'This is ridiculous!
 I'm still grooving!'"